mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

   to the timeout for transport protocols where the device has information about session start and end (e.g. TCP).
-- TO_CLOSING is the closing timeout: how long the device will account additional packets to a flow after observing a stop signal, ensuring a reordered stop signal doesn't create a new flow.
+- TO_CLOSING is the closing timeout: how long the device will account additional packets to a flow after confirming a close signal, ensuring a reordered close signal doesn't create a new flow.

 Selection of timeouts is a configuration and implementation detail, but generally TO_CLOSING <= TO_IDLE << TO_ASSOCIATED; see {{IMC-GATEWAYS}}.